What is social fitness?

 €113.1 billion per year

-"Inner resignation" causes productivity losses of at least €113.1 billion annually.
-Companies often invest in more tools and processes, but this doesn't address the root cause: a lack of relationship skills and trust.
+"Quiet quitting" causes productivity losses of at least €113.1 billion annually.
+Companies often invest in more tools and processes – but this doesn't address the root cause: a lack of relationship skills and trust.

 Gallup Engagement Index, 2024

-Only 34% of employees firmly plan to remain with their current employer in three years.
-In a skills shortage, every bond counts.
-Social fitness strengthens a sense of belonging, purpose, and fair collaboration—the foundation for retaining talent.
+Only 34% of employees are certain they will still be with their current employer in three years.
+In a skilled labor shortage, every connection counts.
+Social fitness strengthens belonging, purpose, and fair collaboration – the foundation for retaining talent.

 Gallup Engagement Index, 2024